AgonConsole8/agon-docs/docs/vdp/VDU-Commands.md

 Sends the next character to the screen.
 This allows for characters outside of the normal ASCII range of 32-126 and 128-255 to be drawn on the screen.

-## `VDU 28, left, bottom, right, top`: Set text viewport **
+## `VDU 28, left, bottom, right, top`: Set text viewport ** {#text-viewport}

 This defines a text viewport.
 The text viewport defines the area of the screen that text will be drawn to.
-It is also the area that will be cleared by the `VDU 12` command.
+It is also the area that will be cleared by the [`VDU 12`](#cls) command.

 The coordinates given are character positions, based on the currently selected font, not pixel positions.
+They are absolute positions that do not take into account the [text cursor behaviour settings](#cursor-behaviour).

 ## `VDU 29, x; y;`: Set graphics origin